bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   * Normally you'd run the code here to make sure everything works properly.

-* Check back out to your local `master` branch by running the following in your terminal:
+* Check back out to your local `main` branch by running the following in your terminal:

   ```
-  git checkout master
+  git checkout main
   ```

 * Now go to your GitHub repository's main page and go to the "Pull request" section.
 Select the `add-html-skeleton` pull request from the list.